-The average American spends 38 hours stuck in traffic jams each year, and he will have spent 5.42 years in his car during his lifetime.
+The average American spends 42 hours stuck in traffic jams each year, and they will have spent 5.42 years in their car during their lifetime.
 Seeing that you’ll likely spend that much time in your vehicle, it’s only logical and practical to stow an emergency kit in the trunk comprised of survival essentials.

 Here’s a guide for putting together a kit you’ll need if it ever comes down to SHTF.
 We recommend you keep two things in your car trunk: a toolbox and a 72-hour survival kit.